Advertising

 How fear-appeal advertising works

-Research shows that fear appeals in advertising can be effective in changing behaviour, but they need to be done well, says University of Melbourne expert
+The research shows that using fear in advertising can be effective in changing behaviour, but it needs to be done well

 Our love of sport is now a gateway to gambling

-New multi-million dollar fine on a betting company should spur us to finally disentangle gambling from our beloved sports, argue University of Melbourne experts
+The multi-million dollar fine on a betting company should spur us to finally disentangle gambling from our beloved sports

 What makes super-viral content so shareable?